upstage-org/upstage/docs/user_manual.rst

 Delete
 =======================================================
 You can temove the avatar from your stage by right click to display the context menu and click on delete button.
+Alternatively, select and hot backspace.

 .. _audio: